The translation of this document is outdated.

 governments have the right, in accordance with procedures laid

-or foundations and capital companies, as well as investing their
+or foundations and capital companies, and also invest their own

 2) acquire and alienate movable and immovable property,